Physical Therapy

 PT Plan of Care Certification Requirements

-If you're treating Medicare patients, you must understand how to navigate Medicare's certification and re-certification requirements for plans of care.
-The following are the requirements that must be met:
+If you’re treating Medicare patients, you must understand how to navigate Medicare’s certification and re-certification requirements for plans of care.

-While the physical therapist personalizes and writes the POC, it must be reviewed and certified by a physician or NPP to ensure compliance and approval for treatment.
+While the physical therapist personalizes and writes the POC, it must be reviewed and certified by a physician or NPP.
+The physician or NPP must provide a signature — electronic or handwritten but not a stamp.
+Medicare does not require the certifying physician to have personally seen the patient.

 2. Timing of Certification